These pages are in beta, which means they're new and we may still be working on them. Your feedback helps us make things better.

 We do not underestimate the impact stop and search has on communities and individuals.
 We know that to maintain public confidence in its use, the power must be used in a fair and effective manner.

 Controlled drugs are a concern of many local communities and are often linked to anti-social behaviour.
-The overall outcome rate from drug searches is currently 34% and one third of all our weapons arrests from stop and search come from drug searches.
+The overall outcome rate from drug searches is currently 34 per cent and one third of all our weapons arrests from stop and search come from drug searches.

 In a survey of 9,492 school children in London aged 11 to 18 years conducted by the Mayor’s Office for Policing and Crime in 2015, 58 per cent of them believed stop and search made them feel safer.